Blog

 The Transition to Value-Based Care: A New Era in Healthcare

-The conversation then took a turn toward the future of healthcare, focusing on the transition from volume-based to value-based care.
+The conversation then turned toward the future of healthcare, with Stan Schofield bringing up the transition from volume-based to value-based care.

 - Stan Schofield

-The panelists concurred that this shift would necessitate significant changes in healthcare, with laboratories playing a pivotal role.
+The panelists concurred that this shift would necessitate significant changes in healthcare, with laboratories playing pivotal roles.

 Laboratories: The Bridge to Patients